vovvy-ops/bedrock_learning-hack/README.md

 ---

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeatureName`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeatureName`).
-5. Open a pull request.

 ---

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---